MicrosoftDocs/sql-docs/docs/relational-databases/replication/agents/replication-merge-agent.md

  Specifies whether the Merge Agent is synchronizing between a Subscriber and an alternate Publisher.
 A value of **1** indicates that it is an alternate Publisher.
 The default is **0**.

  **-T** [**101|102**]
  Trace flags that enable additional functionality for the Merge Agent.
 A value of **101** enables additional verbose logging information to help determine how much time each step of the merge replication synchronization process takes.
-Use trace flag 101 together with merge agent logging, that is use the following parameters for the merge agent parameters, and then restart the agent: -T 101, -output, -outputverboselevel.
-A value of **102** help writes the same statistics as **101** to the <Distribution server>..msmerge_history table.
+A value of **102** writes the same statistics as trace flag **101** but to the <Distribution server>..msmerge_history table instead.
+Enable merge agent logging when you use trace flag 101 by using the `-output` and `-outputverboselevel` parameters.
+For example,  add the following parameters to the merge agent, and then restart the agent: `-T 101, -output, -outputverboselevel`.

  **-UploadGenerationsPerBatch** _upload_generations_per_batch_
  Is the number of generations to be processed in a single batch while uploading changes from the Subscriber to the Publisher.
 A generation is defined as a logical group of changes per article.
 The default for a reliable communication link is **100**.
 The default for an unreliable communication link is **1**.